hackerschoice/hackerschoice.github.io/segfault/token/index.md

 TOKENS are available from the [SysCops](https://t.me/thcorg).
 Explain your project in the [channel](https://t.me/thcorg) if you need a TOKEN.
 See if the community is excited about your project.
 The SysCops will notice your fine work and will gift you a TOKEN.
 Otherwise, if you feel confident, you may disturb a SysCop by private message (you have been warned).
 TOKENS are not for sale.
 Here are a few tips who gets a TOKEN:

  * Participate in the discussions.
+ * Help the Admins/SysCops; Moderate the group chat.
  * Share your ideas, comments and concerns.
  * Find bugs.
  * Projects that help the community.